Sevastopol

 Sevastopol, along with the rest of Crimea, is internationally recognised as part of Ukraine, and under the Ukrainian legal framework, it is administratively one of two cities with special status (the other being Kyiv).
 However, it has been occupied by Russia since 27 February 2014, before Russia annexed Crimea on 18 March 2014 and gave it the status of a federal city of Russia.
 Both Ukraine and Russia consider the city administratively separate from the Autonomous Republic of Crimea and the Republic of Crimea, respectively.
-The city's population has an ethnic Russian majority and a substantial minority of Ukrainians and Crimean Tatars.
+The city's population has an ethnic Russian majority and a substantial minority of Ukrainians.

 Sevastopol's unique naval and maritime features have been the basis for a robust economy.
 The city enjoys mild winters and moderately warm summers, characteristics that help make it a popular seaside resort and tourist destination, mainly for visitors from the former Soviet republics.
 The city is also an important centre for marine biology research.
 In particular, the military has studied and trained dolphins in the city for military use since the 1960s.